BrianMitchL/brianm.me/src/about.md

 ## Experience

+- **Articulate** _Senior Software Engineer I_ (March 2025 &ndash; Present), Remote.
+  - Worked on the Rise Media team to support and develop text-to-speech, audio recording, file upload, stock image, AI image, and other features for the Rise authoring and learning experiences.
+  - Developed with a hybrid of React components and Lit Web Components for a federated module loaded into several host applications.
 - **soona** _Senior Software Engineer_ (June 2022 &ndash; January 2025), Minneapolis, MN.
   - Worked on the Production team to implement new and enhance existing product features.
   - Upgraded the Vue application from Vue 2 to Vue 3.